 Seat versus venue versus governing law

-An issue that often arises in construction and infrastructure arbitration involving parties from different jurisdictions is a dispute over the meaning and effect of terms like ‘seat’, ‘venue’ and ‘governing law’.
+An issue that often arises in construction and infrastructure arbitration involving parties from different jurisdictions is a dispute over the meaning and effect of terms such as ‘seat’, ‘venue’ and ‘governing law’.

 These disputes can have important practical consequences for the scope, conduct and the ultimate enforcement of the award rendered by a tribunal.

 In terms of scope, these questions can have a considerable impact on what issues are considered arbitrable and proper before the tribunal.
 Some jurisdictions might restrict arbitrability of certain kinds of disputes.
 In India, for instance, only disputes that can be characterised as disputes over ‘rights in personam’ and not ‘rights in rem’ are generally considered arbitrable; Pakistan, like many other jurisdictions, restricts questions of public policy from being decided by arbitration but adopts a relatively wide definition of what is considered public policy.